keu/docs/software/airflow-api.md

 # {'pools': [{'name': 'default_pool', 'occupied_slots': 0, 'open_slots': 128, 'queued_slots': 0, 'running_slots': 0, 'slots': 128}], 'total_entries': 1}
 ```

-## Notes on the Airflow 2 Stable REST API
+## Notes on the Airflow 2 stable REST API

 As of its momentous [2.0 release](https://www.astronomer.io/blog/introducing-airflow-2-0), the Apache Astro project now supports an official and more robust Stable REST API.
 Among other things, Airflow's new REST API: